Lothar Matthäus: Style of play

 I admire Platini, I admire Maradona, but to win, I need Matthäus.

 — — Giovanni Trapattoni, Matthäus' manager at Inter Milan and Bayern Munich.

-Renowned for his positioning, technical ability, stamina, passing, tackling, and powerful long range shooting abilities with either foot, Matthäus is widely considered by many to be one of the greatest and most complete midfielders of all time, and even by some as one of the greatest players of all time.
+Matthäus is renowned for his positioning, stamina, passing, and tackling ability.
+He is known for his long range shooting ability with both feet.
+He’s considered to be one of the greatest midfielders of all time.
 Primarily a box-to-box midfielder, he was also capable of playing as an attacking or defensive midfielder.

 Journalist Jacques Thibert, writing for France Football, who awarded Matthäus the 1990 Ballon d'Or, described him as a player that despite not being sublime in anything individually, was good in every aspect of the game, which allowed him to be at ease in every area of the pitch.
 Furthermore, Thibert credited his Inter manager Giovanni Trapattoni for turning him into a more creative, assertive and rhythmic player.
 At Inter under Trapattoni, Matthäus excelled in a three-man midfield, either in a free role as a deep-lying playmaker, or even as an offensive left-sided central midfielder in the mezzala role on occasion, with either Gianfranco Matteoli or Sergio Battistini serving as defensive midfielder and Nicola Berti as a box-to-box midfielder.

-Well into his 30's and coupled with injuries led to then Germany national team manager Berti Vogts's decision to convert Matthäus into a sweeper, a position that he would later play at his final five years in Bayern.
+Germany national team manager Berti Vogts eventually decided to play Matthäus, now well into his thirties and hampered by injuries, as a sweeper, a position that he would later play at his final five years with Bayern.
 As a sweeper, Matthäus enjoyed great freedom, as he could defend and make offensive runs into the opposing team's defensive area, and also exert influence into Bayern's attacking game due to his ability to read the game.
 Aside from his passing and long range shooting abilities, Matthäus was also an expert free kick and penalty taker, known for his powerful strikes from set pieces.
 In addition to his footballing skills, Matthäus was also praised for his winning mentality, determination, leadership, and commanding presence on the pitch, which made him a decisive player for his teams.